CS 70

 Log Into the Server Using VS Code

-At this point we will switch to using the VS Code editor to connect to the server instead of using the ssh command.
-This way you'll be able to transparently work on files on the server without having to copy files back and forth.
+At this point we will switch to using Microsoft's Visual Studio Code editor to connect to the server instead of using the ssh command directly.
+VS Code will let you transparently work on files on the server without having to copy files back and forth from a terminal.

 • Rabbit speaking

-VS Code still uses ssh behind the scenes!
+VS Code actually uses ssh behind the scenes!

-Open VS Code on your computer (or a CS Lab computer).
-This gives you an editor for files on the hard drive of the computer you are using.
+Open the VS Code app on your computer (or a CS Lab computer).
+The first window that opens allows you to edit files on the hard drive of the computer you are using.

-A new "remote" window will pop up!
-This window is essentially running on the remote computer cs70.cs.hmc.edu, so you can edit files on the server hard drive and get a prompt to run commands on the server.
+A new “remote” window will pop up!
+This window is essentially running on the remote computer cs70.cs.hmc.edu, so you can edit files stored on the server machine and run commands on the server.

 • LHS Cow speaking

-It might be a little bit slow at first as it initializes the remote connection.
+VS Code might be a little bit slow at first as it initializes the remote connection.
+(It has to download a copy of itself to the server.)

 • RHS Cow speaking